 The following is the available acreage within the park.
-The acreage is based upon the survey completed by McClure Engineering in March 2016, and this acreage may differ from the acreage from the Clinton County Assessor's office.
+For the original certification acreage (CRDC and City of Clinton property), the acreage is based upon the survey completed by McClure Engineering in March 2016, and this acreage may differ from the acreage from the Clinton County Assessor's office.
+For the new acreage (lowa Land and Building Company owned or controlled), the acreage is based upon the Clinton County Assessor's office.